yodrew/darkroomretreat/manuscript/air.md

 ### constraints {#constraints-lightproof}

+Key:
-(helix vent specifications in parentheses / helix sr version)
+(helix vent / helix-z  specifications in parentheses )
-{threshold vent specifications in curly braces}:
+{threshold vent specifications in curly braces}

 - durable (protected by cardboard shell or silencer){subject to damage by kicking but easily rebuilt and can be made of sheet metal or shielded with cardboard or thin wooden boards}
 - thin enough to fit between blind and window (80mm) or door and threshold {adjustable}